iThieler/iThieler.github.io/_tabs/about.md

 As mentioned in the beginning, 8 years have passed since then and since I have a considerable knowledge in this area, as well as in many others, I had decided after some time to let others participate.
 I got involved in forums and Facebook groups and made my contributions there.
 But then it happened, in Germany it is said that a carpenter has no cabinets, a cobbler only broken shoes and electricians too few sockets.
 If I continue this folk wisdom and bring it into the modern, the IT professional has no backups. :cry:

 Well, you learn from your mistakes, even the stupid ones.
 So I decided to start over under the name iThieler.
 I would be glad, of course only if you have lust, if you participate or support me in my work.
-Until then ... :smile:
+Until then ... :smile:<br>

-<br><br>

-<h1 align="center" id="heading">You like my work?
+<h1 id="heading">You like my work?
 You can ...</h1>

 <h3 id="heading">... support me by following me at</h3>
 <p>